Software Fairness Testing in Practice: Findings

 Lastly, practitioners leverage \textit{specialized tools} such as Generative Adversarial Networks (GANs) and GPT-based models to enhance data diversity, detect exclusion patterns, and strengthen model robustness.
 GANs are widely used for data augmentation, generating synthetic examples of underrepresented groups to improve fairness testing.
 GPT-based models, in turn, help analyze patterns and similarities in datasets, identifying trends that may contribute to model bias.
 These tools expand fairness testing by enabling practitioners to manipulate and simulate data more effectively, creating diverse and comprehensive testing scenarios.

 Despite these emerging strategies, fairness testing in practice remains heavily reliant on verification processes conducted by data scientists and programmers, with limited involvement from dedicated testing professionals.
+This limited involvement occurs primarily because existing methods focus mainly on dataset design and model evaluation.
 As a result, critical decisions about fairness testing are often made without fully integrating specialized testing insights, leading to a narrower perspective on fairness-related issues.
 Additionally, industry-driven practices and tools specifically designed for fairness testing are still lacking, leaving many testing efforts inconsistent and ad-hoc.

 \MyBox{\textbf{\emph{Findings 2 -- Summary.}} Fairness testing in industry relies on four key strategies, mostly developed on an ad-hoc basis due to the lack of formalized guidelines.
 Continuous iteration and adjustment involves repeated testing and real-time refinements, primarily by data scientists.
 Manipulation and simulation of data broaden test inputs by altering user attributes or generating synthetic data.
 Well-defined metrics, such as accuracy, recall, and A/B testing, help systematically detect biases.
 Specialized tools, including GANs and GPT-based models, enhance data diversity and reveal exclusion patterns.
 Despite these efforts, fairness testing remains largely dependent on data scientists and programmers, with minimal involvement from dedicated testing professionals.}